 Dog Coat Design and Pattern

 The details on measuring dogs and how this customised dog coat pattern was developed are shared in detail in our previous post.
 Although I’ve included general diagrams, there is no pattern to download.
 The best shape and size will vary greatly between different pets, so it’s much better to help you understand how to create you own perfectly fitted individual pattern.
 The basic coat and belly bands are very simple to size and sew, so don’t be intimidated by the idea of creating your own custom fitted DIY dog coat pattern.

 Practical Features for Comfort and Use

-The DIY dog coat is constructed with a sports fleece outer (tracksuit or hoody type material) and a polar fleece inner.
+This DIY dog coat is constructed with a sports fleece outer (tracksuit or hoody type material) and a polar fleece inner.
 I also included recycled high-visibility strips on the collar, leash hole shield, and belly closure bands.
-Our winter days can be rather dark and dreary, so a little extra visibility can be a good thing.
+Our winter days can be dark and dreary, so extra visibility is a good thing.
 It has a popped collar to keep the neck snug without getting in the way of movement or causing an annoyance around the ears.
 The leash hole allows easy access and use with our double loop and large collars, and the shield helps buffer that gap.

-To simplify the coat for easier sewing, you can switch from a popped collar to a basic wrapped collar, or skip the collar all together.
+To simplify the coat for easier sewing, you can switch from a popped collar to a basic wrapped collar, or skip the collar completely.
 Without the collar, you may no longer need to create access (or covering) for your leash.
 You can also can modify (or omit) the leash grommet and/or cover flap.
 A basic buttonhole is an easy alternative to the leash grommet if access is required.

 DIY Dog Coat Supplies and Materials

 The materials and craft supplies used in making the DIY fleece dog coat shown are:

 - Butcher’s paper or similar (paper pattern template)